Back to Blog

-Those are the three numbers that we track each month and work out at our monthly finance meeting.
+Those are the four numbers that we track each month and work out at our monthly finance meeting.
 The first few times you do this it might take hours but I promise, as you practice this each month, it gets easier and easier.
 To the point when you will be able to work out your net-worth in about 15 minutes!

 The questions to ask and discuss

 After we have worked out the numbers we sit and chat about them over breakfast.
 We have a set of questions that we ask each other, each month.
 These questions help you think about your finances, and work out what is going well and what you want to improve for next month.

 Here are the questions we ask ourselves: